TalkingQuickly/talkingquickly.github.io/_drafts/2021-02-23-oidc-login-to-kubernetes-and-kubectl-with-keycloak.md

 kubectl get pods
 ```

 Managing your kubeconfig files is beyond the scope of this tutorial but if you aren't already I strongly recommend some combination of [direnv](https://direnv.net) and [kubectx](https://github.com/ahmetb/kubectx).
-Both my Debian Remote Dev Env Environement (@todo link) and OSX Setup (@todo link) provide these tools out of the box.
+Both my [Debian Remote Dev Env Environment](/2021/01/debian-dev-environment-for-remote-vscode/) and [OSX Setup](/2021/01/macos-setup-with-ansible/) provide these tools out of the box.

 It's important to note that the `export KUBECONFIG=./kubelogin/kubeconfig.yml` is local to an individual terminal session, so if you switch to a new terminal tab or close and re-open your terminal, it will be gone and you'll fallback to using whichever `KUBECONFIG` envrironment variable your shell is set to use by default.